Reservations

 Lakeside Hotel

 Built in 1880 by George W. Weeks, for which Weeks Street is named, the Winnipesaukee Marketplace was originally a hotel, known as the Lakeside House.
 It was owned by Mr. Weeks from 1880-1912.
 Edward T. Milton, who owned it from 1913-1925, erected the footbridge in 1917 “to afford easier access to the Lakeside for auto parties”.
-In the late 1940’s, the name was changed to the Lakeside Hotel by its new father-and-son owners, Albert and Donald Favreau.
-In 1986, it became the Winnipesaukee Marketplace.
+In the early 1940’s, the name was changed to the Lakeside Hotel by its new owner, Alberic Favreau.
+In 1987, it became the Winnipesaukee Marketplace.

 1940s